Rhomb-io/rhio-flash/readme.md

   * read(address)
   * read(*value, address, size)

-There are two types of write/read functions depending on that type of value introduce in the function (uint8_t or array).
-If it introduces an array, is nessecary use a pointer to the array memory and put the size.
+There are two types of write/read functions depending on what type of value is introduced in the function (uint8_t or array).
+If it introduces an array, it is necessary to use a pointer to the memory array and set the size.

 ## License